Selena Gomez And The Weeknd Get Cozy At Birthday Party After Instagram Kiss

 “They arrived around midnight and partied until 3 a.m.
 He was snapping a few PDA-filled selfies,” a spy told Page Six on April 10.

-Also in attendance during the event were rappers Drake, Big Sean, French Montana and Travis Scott, as well as musician Ashlee Simpson and her husband, Evan Ross.
+Also in attendance during the event were rappers Drake, Big Sean, French Montana, and Travis Scott, as well as musician Ashlee Simpson and her husband, Evan Ross.

-Selena Gomez and The Weeknd began dating months ago after The Weeknd split from model Bella Hadid after about 2 years of dating.
+Selena Gomez and The Weeknd began dating months ago after The Weeknd split from model Bella Hadid after about two years of dating.
 In January, the couple was first seen together in Santa Monica, where they enjoyed a romantic meal at celebrity hotspot Giorgio Baldi restaurant.

 Weeks later, after spending time with friends, including French Montana, in Los Angeles, Selena Gomez and The Weeknd traveled to Italy, where they enjoyed a number of sight-seeing excursions in Florence and Venice.
 From there, Selena Gomez joined her boyfriend in Amsterdam for the debut show of his Starboy: Legend of the Fall Tour.